-In this course, students explore the applications of 3D principles in the context of the printing and finishing processes.
+In this course, students explore the applications of 3D principles in the context of the printing process.
 They apply knowledge of modeling in a practical manner and test each printer's limitations.
-They will also test various finishing processes on a variety of materials.
 Students gain skills and develop problem-solving abilities with this process.